 People who like traditional systems may find learning online dull.

-You will have nobody else except the teacher sitting in some other part of the globe, which you can interact with only virtually.
+You will have nobody else except the teacher sitting in some other part of the globe, with whom you can interact only virtually.

 Plus, there are no other students to communicate or chat with.
 All these produce tediousness in people.